hashicorp/terraform/website/docs/language/syntax/index.html.md

 ---
 layout: "language"
 page_title: "Syntax Overview - Configuration Language"
 description: "Terraform language syntax for both the native and JSON variants.
-Also learn formatting conventions that you can enforce with `terraform fmt`."
+Also learn formatting conventions that you can enforce with terraform fmt."
 ---

 # Syntax